pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 #### Multiple disks mounting

-TiDB Operator supports mounting multiple PVs for PD, TiDB, and TiKV, which can be used for data writing for different purposes.
+TiDB Operator supports mounting multiple PVs for PD, TiDB, TiKV, and TiCDC, which can be used for data writing for different purposes.

 You can configure the `storageVolumes` field for each component to describe multiple user-customized PVs.